sunny092020/agentic_frameworks/autogen/README.md

 2. A code generation demo that can write and execute Python code
 3. A travel planning assistant that demonstrates non-coding use cases
 4. A romantic conversation simulation between two characters
+5. A simple flirtation example with just two characters interacting directly

 ## Prerequisites